codeforkjeff/dbt-sqlite/README.md

 SQLite is an embedded SQL database.
 It comes included with most Python distributions and requires no installation or configuration.
-It can be a good choice if your project meets some or all of these criteria:
+It can be a good choice if your project meets any of these criteria:

 - you store the database file on fast, local storage (not on a network drive)